mtzfactory/nango/docs/docs/add-sync.md

   </TabItem>
 </Tabs>

-## Continuous & incremental syncing
+## Syncing modes

-Syncs run hourly by default.
+Sync jobs run hourly by default.
 This frequency will be configurable both from code and the CLI in the near future.

 Nango supports the following syncing modes:
-- **Full refresh overwrite**: sync all objects on each job and overwrite previous ones
+- **Full Refresh + Overwrite**: on each job, read all objects from API, overwrite by first deleting existing rows
+- **Full Refresh + Upsert**: on each job, read all objects from API, append new rows & update existing rows
-- **Incremental deduped history** (coming soon): only sync new/updated objects, append new objects, overwrite updated objects
+- **Incremental + Upsert** (coming soon): on each job, only read new/updated objects from API, append new rows & overwrite updated rows

+The **Full Refresh + Overwrite** mode is used by default.
+To use the **Full Refresh + Upsert** mode, provide a the right value to the `unique_key` field, used for deduping rows, in the [Sync config options](add-sync.md#sync-options).

 You can view your sync configurations in the SQL table `_nango_syncs` and your sync jobs in `_nango_jobs`.